Mickey Mouse Logo

 9. Cultural Role: Mickey Mouse appeared on military insignia and war bonds during World War II and has also been featured in educational films.

-10. Evolving Design: Mickey’s design has changed over time, with significant updates like Fred Moore’s redesign in the late 1930s, which made him more pear-shaped with pupils, enhancing his friendly and expressive look.
+10. Evolving Design: Mickey’s design has changed, with significant updates like Fred Moore’s redesign in the late 1930s.
+This redesign made him more pear-shaped with pupils, enhancing his friendly and expressive look.

 Mickey Mouse continues to be a figure of happiness, creativity, and the lasting impact of animation, captivating people globally for nearly 100 years.